-Choosing a Dentist -- Choose a dentist who accommodates special needs.
-A pediatric dentist may also be a good choice because of the special training they receive working with children.
+Choose a dentist who accommodates special needs.
+A pediatric dentist may be a good choice because of the special training they receive working with children.
 Many accredited dental schools now have classes devoted to working with special needs patients, and some provide care for the disabled in their clinics.

-Accommodating Physical Handicaps -- When choosing a dentist, find out if they have wheelchair access and make a plan for transferring the patient to the dental chair.
+When choosing a dentist, find out if the office has wheelchair access and plan for how to transfer the patient from the wheelchair to the dental chair.
 Let the office know if the patient needs to be restrained or supported during dental treatment.
 In some cases, a mouth prop can help keep the patient's mouth open when they can't do it on their own.
 When providing a medical history, list any allergies to dental materials, such as metal or latex.

-Special needs patients also need an oral hygiene routine to maintain their smile.
-There are several ways to make it easier for patients and their caregivers to maintain their dental health:
+Special needs patients should have an oral hygiene routine to maintain their smile and their dental health.
+Here are some of the tools you can use to make it easier for patients and their caregivers to maintain good dental health:

-Homemade Devices -- For patients who have a hard time holding a toothbrush, wrap tape or an elastic bandage around the handle.
+Homemade Devices -- For patients who have a hard time holding a toothbrush, consider finding a way to make it easier to grip a toothbrush by fortifying the handle with wrap tape or an elastic bandage.
 You can even attach a tennis ball, sponge or rubber grip to the handle.

 Electric Toothbrushes -- Mechanical toothbrushes are an excellent option for those who have trouble brushing on their own.

-Dental Floss -- Waxed floss is easier to use, and dental floss holders are available for those who have a hard time working with floss.
+Dental Floss -- Waxed floss is easier and dental floss holders and floss sticks are available for those who have a hard time working with strings of floss.